Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Introduction

 Not all online optimization algorithms suitable for algorithmic pricing are mean-based.
-In a second contribution, we provide extensive experiments with a variety of multi-armed bandit algorithms that have been suggested for algorithmic pricing and show that algorithmic collusion is an exception limited to symmetric installations of UCB algorithms and Q-learning among a small number of sellers.
+In a second contribution, we provide extensive experiments with a variety of multi-armed bandit algorithms that have been suggested for algorithmic pricing and show that sustained supra-competitive prices are an exception limited to symmetric installations of UCB algorithms and Q-learning among a small number of sellers.
 We report experiments on Exp3, $\varepsilon$-greedy, UCB, and Thompson sampling, showing that UCB leads to high prices while the other algorithms converge to the Nash equilibrium.
 This holds for all-or-nothing, linear, and logit demand models for symmetric and asymmetric model parameterizations.
 In experiments in which two or more different algorithms (including UCB) are combined, we find that prices converge to the Nash equilibrium quickly.
-Algorithmic collusion with UCB is also much reduced if there are more than three sellers.
-Overall, these results indicate that for the important class of online optimization algorithms, algorithmic collusion is less of a concern.
+Supra-competitive pricing with UCB is also much reduced if there are more than three sellers.
+Overall, these results for a variety of standard Bertrand competition models indicate that non-competitive outcomes are less of a concern with this important class of online optimization algorithms.